calc-project/partial-body-object/README.md

-# Data and Code Accompanying the Study "Partial Colexifications Reveal Directionality in Object Naming"
+# Data and Code Accompanying the Study "Partial Colexifications Reveal Directional Tendencies in Object Naming"

 When using the data, please quote the original paper (currently under review):

-> Tjuka, Annika, and Johann-Mattis List (2024): Partial Colexifications Reveal Directionality in Object Naming. [under review]
+> Tjuka, Annika, and Johann-Mattis List (2024): Partial Colexifications Reveal Directional Tendencies in Object Naming. [under review]

 ## Network Representations